pingcap/tispark/docs/design/2022-06-15-phyical_plan_explain.md

 #### `CoveringIndexScan`

 `CoveringIndexScan` is a special case of `IndexScan`.
-If the column in Filter and the column in Projection are both inside the Index in one visit, then we only need to scan the Index once, no need to scan for the Table. that is, it only scans for the Index, such a scan is called `CoveringIndexScan`.
+If the column(s) in Filter and the column(s) in Projection are both inside the Index in one visit, then we only need to scan the Index once, no need to scan for the Table.
+That is, it only scans for the Index, such a scan is called `CoveringIndexScan`.

 #### `TableScan`